 Echo Beach seems like quite the party zone.
 I’d say when the conditions are right it would have an awesome surf break.

 It’s the kind of place you’d go with a group of friends to let loose and have some fun.

-2- Sunset at Kuta Beach
+12- Watching the sunset at Kuta Beach

 There is nothing that says ‘classic Bali holiday’ more than a fiery sunset on Kuta Beach.